soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/use-explorer-in-security-and-compliance.md

 - [Check out the Threat Explorer views](threat-explorer-views.md)

-## How do I get Explorer?
+## How to get Explorer

 Explorer is included in [Office 365 Advanced Threat Protection Plan 2](office-365-ti.md).

-To view and use Explorer, you must have appropriate permissions, such as those granted to a security administrator or security reader, in order to view and use Explorer.
+To view and use Explorer, you must have appropriate permissions, such as those granted to a security administrator or security reader.

 - For the Security &amp; Compliance Center, you must have one of the following roles assigned:
     - Organization Management